 - 1 sponge

-- First, put the sponge in the jar and wet it with a bit of water.
+- Firstly, put the sponge in the jar and soak it with a little bit of water

-- Add the 20 drops of mint and cover.
+- Then, add the 20 drops of mint oil and cover it

-- You can use the solution for as long as the fragrance remains.
+- Finally, use the solution for as long as its fragrance lasts

-Just a few of garlic’s super powers are its antiseptic and disinfectant properties.
+Its antiseptic and disinfectant properties are just a few of garlic’s superpowers.
 Plus, its strong odor repels flies.

-If you want to keep flies from laying eggs in your home, try cucumber.
-They hate how it smells.
+If you want to keep flies from laying eggs in your home, try a cucumber.
+Some people say flies hate its smell.

 - Slice a cucumber and place the slices around your home where flies tend to congregate.
-(Perhaps put them by the trash can, in the corners of your house, or by the table).
+You might want to place them by the trash can, in the corners of your house, or close to your dining table.

-- Try this for a week and you’ll see much fewer flies.
+- Try this for a week and you’ll see how the number of flies goes down.